 On the map below you can see Linthal Train Station and I have pinned the location of the Luftseilbahn Tierfehd – Kalktrittli (the cable car station).
 Muttsee Hut is also visible on the map.

-MY EXPERIENCE HIKING TO LIMERENSEE LAKE AND MUTTSEE HUT
+MY EXPERIENCE HIKING: LIMERENSEE HIKE AND MUTTSEE HUT

 The train stopped at the Linthal Train Station and off we hopped, hoping to find a local bus or transport service to Tierfehd Cable Car Station.
 I’d read you needed to walk but didn’t quite believe it as that wasn’t the Swiss efficiency I’d come to know.
 However, it was indeed the case.
 From Linthal Train Station we had to walk 6.7 kilometers through the town to the cable car station.